 Change the sub-clause as follows (Track changes ON)

-This procedure shall be used to secure the following Compact frames: ⎯ One-to-one Initiator Secure Report Compact frame
+This procedure shall be used to secure the Compact frames that are eligible for security as described in 10.38.9.2x:

-⎯ One-to-one Responder Secure Report Compact frame

-⎯ One-to-many Initiator Secure Report Compact frame

-⎯ One-to-many Responder Secure Report Compact frame

-This procedure does not apply to Compact frames that are not listed above.
+This procedure does not apply to Compact frames that are eligible for security.

 To secure other frame types, the procedure in 9.2.2 shall be used.